The Great Pyramid’s exact design measurements

 (Some people will see this as the earth and the moon)

 100 times 1.178e My is 3847.65 inches.
-In the KC there’s an empty granite box, which is known as the coffer, or the sarcophagus, and its external width is given by Petrie as 38.5 inches, and you can see that this is 1.178e My, es8 My, that is 1/80 of the radius of the Main circle.
+In the KC there’s an empty granite box, which is known as the coffer, or the sarcophagus, and its external width is given by Petrie as 38.5 inches, and you can see that this is 1.178e My, es8 My, that is the radius of the Main circle is 80 times the width of the coffer.
 There’s more about the coffer later.
-(I’m using the ‘e’ after a number to indicate a calculated value not a measurement).

 Trial Passages